Skip to content

 The analytical challenge begins with extraction.
 The drug must be removed from the paper matrix; LSD is soluble in methanol, ethanol, and chloroform.
 A single blotter square is extracted in 500 μL to 1 mL methanol by soaking and ultrasonication for 15 minutes.
 The extract is centrifuged, filtered through a 0.22 μm PTFE membrane, and injected.
 LSD is photolabile (it isomerises to iso-LSD under UV light within hours) and relatively thermolabile, so all steps are conducted under subdued illumination and at low temperatures.

 Presumptive testing uses the Ehrlich reagent (p-dimethylaminobenzaldehyde in HCl/ethanol), which reacts with the indole nitrogen of LSD to produce a purple-violet colour.
-This test is highly sensitive but not specific to LSD alone; it responds to any indole-containing compound including other tryptamines, ergot alkaloids, and many pharmaceutical compounds.
+This is a SWGDRUG Category C screen, as explained in the presumptive colour tests topic; it is highly sensitive but not specific to LSD alone, responding to any indole-containing compound including other tryptamines, ergot alkaloids, and many pharmaceutical compounds.

 Confirmation uses HPLC with fluorescence detection (HPLC-FLD).
 LSD is a strong natural fluorophore: excitation at 325 nm and emission at 445 nm.
 The fluorescence sensitivity achieves detection limits of approximately 1 to 10 picograms injected, making HPLC-FLD the most sensitive chromatographic method available without mass spectrometry.
 A C18 reverse-phase column (e.g. Waters Symmetry C18, 150 x 4.6 mm, 5 μm) with an acetonitrile-ammonium acetate mobile phase separates LSD from its degradation product iso-LSD and from common adulterants.
 For definitive identification, LC-MS/MS in positive ion mode provides the molecular ion ([M+H]+ at m/z 324) and characteristic product ions at m/z 223, 196, 179, and 156 that constitute the diagnostic fragmentation pattern.
 At 100 μg per blotter square, the drug is present at concentration readily confirmed; the challenge is the small physical quantity of material and the paper matrix, not the analytical sensitivity of the instrument.